abalbekov/nbrshell/Readme.md

 # nbrshell
-Set of "cell magic" functions to remotely execute shell script typed in Jupyter Notebook cell.
+Set of Jupyter Notebook "cell magic" functions to remotely execute shell script typed in a notebook cell.
 Shell output is streaming back to the notebook.
 Each "cell magic" function has non-magic equivalent with name ending with "_fn"